tompysqlpbi/tompysqlpbi/README.md

 I can webscrape the data, read JSON fromat and work with API.

-Some data sources i reccomend https://github.com/tompysqlpbi/Data-sources
+Some data sources I recommend https://github.com/tompysqlpbi/Data-sources